snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/remote-configuration/index.md

 ## Refresh the configuration

-As shown above the developer can enforce the download of the configuration file at the start up of the app.
+By default the tracker will attempt to download the configuration file at the start up of the app.
-If the developer wants to check for configuration updates more often, for example at runtime or when the app comes back from background state, it's possible to use the `refresh` method, placing it where the developer wants to perform the download and the configuration check.
+To check for configuration updates more often, for example at runtime or when the app comes back from background state, it's possible to use the `refresh()` method.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>